akrum/MyRepository/task12/README.txt

-JSONs are available in ../private/articleStorage
+JSONs are available at ../private/articleStorage